Mount Moriah Cemetery (South Dakota): Cemetery sections

-The Cemetery has many different distinct sections in it.
-There are four different sections in the graveyard labelled Potter's field, where the graves of unknown people or settlers that came from Ingelside were buried without a stone or marker.
+The cemetery has many distinct sections.
+There are four different sections in the graveyard labelled potter's field, where the graves of unknown people or settlers that came from Ingelside were buried without a stone or marker.
+One section is labelled as a mass grave site.
+A fire burned down a lumber mill, killing eleven men sleeping there at the time.
+Another section is labelled the children's section, due to the large number of children buried in Mount Moriah that died from the typhus, cholera and smallpox outbreaks.

 There is a Jewish section of the graveyard as there was a large Jewish community in early Deadwood and they were afforded more rights and equality in the rough frontier town than other places in the country at the time.
 Many of the inscriptions are written in Hebrew.
 Sol Star, a partner of Seth Bullock, was a member of this early Jewish community.

-One section is labelled as a Mass Grave site.
-A fire burned down a lumber mill killing eleven men sleeping there at the time.
-Another section is labelled the children's section, due to the large number of children buried in Mount Moriah that died from the typhus, cholera and smallpox outbreaks.
+In addition there is a veterans section, where many Civil War and Indian War veterans are buried with gravestones supplied by the United States government at the request of their families.

+Chinese Section

-Deadwood was home to a sizable number of Chinese that settled into the area during the gold rush, with an estimated 400 living in the city proper.
+Deadwood was home to a sizable number of Chinese immigrants that settled in the area during the Black Hills gold rush, with an estimated 400 living in the city proper.
 The first recorded Chinese burial in Mount Moriah occurred on September 1, 1878.
-Over the next fifty years, approximately 33 Chinese would be buried in the cemetery.
-In 1908, representatives from the Chinese community received permission to construct a burner and altar in Section Six, where the largest number of Chinese were interred.
-The burner and altar was used for offerings intended for the departed spirits in accordance to their customs.
+Over the next fifty years, approximately 33 Chinese migrants would be buried in the cemetery.
 However, because of the desire to be sent back to China, most of the bodies were disinterred.
-There are only three Chinese graves left in the cemetery, even though official signage lists as two.
+There are only three Chinese graves left in the cemetery, even though official signage lists two.
 The three tombstones read: "會大毓坟" (Grave of Hui Tian Fei), Wong Ngan Oi ("January 27, 1915, Age 15 yrs."), and a child of Fee Lee Wong (Born in Deadwood, SD.
 Died March 20, 1899").

-In addition there is a veterans section, where many Civil War and Indian War veterans are buried with gravestones supplied by the United States government at the request of their families.
+In 1908, representatives from the Chinese community received permission to construct a burner and altar in Section Six, where the largest number of Chinese people were interred.
+The burner and altar was used for offerings intended for the departed spirits in accordance to their customs.
+It was reconstructed by the Deadwood Historic Preservation Commission in 2013.